aguadecoco1301/handler/README.md

 The official version are 1.8.0

-# Fast config
+# Included commands

-The handler includes fast-config.js script.
-They help you to configure the bot.
+1. help: Send you all commands with they aliases.
-Run ```node fast-config.js```
+2. config: You can configure the language and token of a server.
-and complete all data
+3. example: Just a hello world, you can copy and paste the command to fast create a command

 # Slash commands